gabrieldemarmiesse/overtake/README.md

 [beartype](https://beartype.readthedocs.io/en/latest/) or [pydantic](https://docs.pydantic.dev/latest/).

 To avoid having to install any dependency, `overtake` can use `isinstance` as the default `"basic"` type checker.
 Note that this will only work with types that are classes.
-For example, it won't work with `list[str]`.
+For example, it won't work with `list[str]` but it will work with `list` or
+`datetime`.

 To handle more complicated types, you should use